Term of the Moment

 IBM "Solid Logic"

-Computers in the 1940s and mid-1950s used vacuum tubes (left) for on/off digital switches, but by the late 1950s, discrete transistors (middle) replaced them.
-Integrated circuits emerged in the 1960s and evolved into chips with millions and billions of transistors; for example, the chip (right) has more than 35 billion (see
+In the 1940s and 1950s, vacuum tubes (left) were the computer's digital switches.
+By the late 1950s, they were replaced with three-pronged transistors (middle).
+Integrated circuits emerged in the 1960s and evolved into chips with billions of transistors today; for example, the chip on the right has 35 billion.
+The pencil is a size guide.
+See Versal and integrated circuit.
+(Image courtesy of AMD.)